pushkar8723/electoral-bonds/README.md

 ### Future Plan

 Currently, there is no link between who donated and to whom.
 This should be available once the bond ids are released by SBI.
-I will update this repo one the data is available in the public domain.
+I will update this repo once the data is available in the public domain.

 ---